ArweaveTeam/arweave/arweave_styleguide.md

 Deeply nested code should be avoided as it can mask a large set of alternative code paths and can become very difficult to debug.

-Code that uses case or receive structures should aim for a singular level of nesting and at most two levels of depth.
+Code that uses case or receives structures should aim for a singular level of nesting and at most two levels of depth.

 ```erlang
 %% Bad